Red Lantern Corps: Entity

 The red rage entity is called the Butcher and takes the form of an Earth bull with a forehead bone structure resembling the Red Lantern symbol, created by the first act of murder.
 As with the other emotional entities, the Butcher is attracted to Earth by the Life Entity and is hunted by Krona.
-Atrocitus searches for Butcher alongside Dex-Starr and Sinestro.
+Atrocitus searches for the Butcher alongside Dex-Starr and Sinestro.

 During the assault on Oa, Krona allows the Butcher and the other entities (except for Parallax) to take one of the six remaining Guardians as hosts.
 The Butcher is freed from Krona's control after Hal Jordan defeats and kills the rogue Guardian and is left to roam the universe once again.
 During the "Green Lantern: Lights Out" event, the Butcher and the emotional entities are weakened by the emotional spectrum being drained and sacrifice themselves by passing into the Source Wall to repair the spectrum.

 However, a new rage entity is born from the excess rage left on Earth from the war with Atrocitus.
 During DC Rebirth, Atrocitus enacts a scheme to take Earth as a new homeworld for the Red Lanterns.
 The rage entity gestates in the center of the Earth's core, growing and feeding on humanity's wrath until it is mature enough to bring about what Atrocitus has envisioned.

 The original Butcher returns in Green Lantern Corps (vol. 4), where the Green Lantern Corps free it and the other entities from the Source Wall to help combat Starbreaker.